-While I’ll try my best to avoid them, here’s fair warning: spoilers ahead.
+While I’ll try my best to avoid them, here’s a fair warning: spoilers ahead.

 Systems like Lumineye will soon allow soldiers to use a handheld device to identify targets and locate potential threats on the other side of an opaque barrier using wall penetrating radar.

-This system won’t work from a few hundred yards away like Mando’s, but his setup seems to be FLIR based rather than using radar technology.
-As FLIR themselves point out, most walls are actually too thick or well insulated to allow the detection of heat signatures, putting Mando’s version a bit further into the realm of science fiction… unless those walls are made out of some really thin space dirt or something.
+This system won’t work from a few hundred yards away like Mando’s, but his setup seems to be FLIR-based rather than use radar technology.
+As FLIR points out, most walls are actually too thick or well insulated to allow for detection of heat signatures.
+This puts Mando’s version a bit further into the realm of science fiction.
+Unless those walls are made out of some really thin space dirt or something…

-Mando uses his grappling cable for a number of things, from climbing moving vehicles to killing bad guys, and while the U.S. military isn’t quite ready to start spearing dudes with grappling hooks in the field, they have already begun fielding machines that assist in climbing (or reverse-repelling) up walls.
-These systems aren’t quite small enough to be wrist-mounted like Mando’s, but are pretty damn effective when it comes to climbing.
-I had a chance to try out a version of this technology at Shot Show a few years ago, but I didn’t look quite as cool as the Mandalorian when I did it.
+Mando uses his grappling cable for a number of things, from climbing moving vehicles to killing bad guys.
+And while the U.S. military isn’t quite ready to start spearing dudes with grappling hooks in the field, they have already begun fielding machines that assist in climbing (or reverse-repelling) up walls.
+These systems aren’t quite small enough to be wrist-mounted like Mando’s.
+Still, they are pretty damn effective when it comes to climbing.
+I had a chance to try out a version of this technology at Shot Show a few years ago.
+Yet, it didn’t look quite as cool as the Mandalorian when I did it.

-A system similar to this one has already found its way into SOCOM’s inventory, and the exact system I used has since been contracted to the Chinese government for their special operators.
+A system similar to this one has already found its way into SOCOM’s inventory.
+The Chinese government has since contracted the exact system I used for their special operators.